juice500ml/juice500ml.github.io/_posts/2019-02-16-The-Essence-of-Object-Orientation.markdown

 	- Functionality of an application $\to$ Responsibility of a system $\to$ Responsibility of the object which starts the collaboration $\to$ Messages toward others so that the object can take the responsibility $\to$ Choosing adequate callees that can take the part of the responsibility $\to$ Taking the required responsibility requested from the caller
 	- Message chooses the responsibility of the callee.
 	- What/Who Cycle: First, choose what to do (message, responsibility), regardless of the properties of each object.
 Then choose who does it (callee object), hence the responsibility is decided afterwards. == Interface Discovery @ TDD
 	- Callee object is chosen after the message is chosen, so caller cannot know the internals of the callee.
 Caller has no choice but to trust the callee to deal with the message.
 	- Message depending on the state of the callee is the proof for harming the autonomy.
 Delay the decision, and make the callee decide.
-	- Concentrating on *what*, not *how*, makes the interface of the callee smaller (lesser responsibilities), hence dependencies needed by the caller decreases.
+	- Concentrating on *what*, not *how*, makes the interface of the callee smaller $\to$ Dependencies needed by the caller decreases $\to$ Strength of the coupling between caller and callee decreases $\to$ More room for flexibility, Clear intentions
 	- Following the Law of Demeter (Tell (what to do), Don't Ask (how to do it)) has its advantages: Better encapsulation, Weak coupling, Better Autonomy, Clear intentions.
 	- Trust the message.
 Autonomous responsibilities will follow.
 - Characteristics of an interface